Marie-Joseph Chénier: Biography

-The younger brother of André Chénier, Joseph Chénier was born at Constantinople, but brought up at Carcassonne.
+The younger brother of André Chénier, Joseph Chénier was born in Constantinople, but brought up at Carcassonne.
 He was educated in Paris at the Collège de Navarre.
-Entering the army at seventeen, he left it two years afterwards; and at nineteen he produced Azémire, a two-act drama (acted in 1786), and Edgar, ou le page supposé, a comedy (acted in 1785), which both failed.
+He entered the army at seventeen but left it two years later.
+At nineteen, he produced Azémire, a two-act drama (acted in 1786), and Edgar, ou le page supposé, a comedy (acted in 1785), which both failed.
 His Charles IX was kept back for nearly two years by the censor.
-Chénier attacked the censorship in three pamphlets, and the commotion aroused by the controversy raised keen interest in the piece.
-When it was at last produced on 4 November 1789 it was an immense success, due in part to its political suggestion, and in part to François Joseph Talma's magnificent portrayal of King Charles IX of France.
+Chénier attacked the censorship in three pamphlets, and the controversy generated keen public interest in the piece.
+When it was at last produced on 4 November 1789, it was an immense success, due in part to its political suggestion, and in part to François Joseph Talma's magnificent portrayal of King Charles IX of France.

 Camille Desmoulins said that the piece had done more for the French Revolution than the days of October, and a contemporary memoir-writer, the marquis de Ferrire, says that the audience came away ivre de vengeance et du tourment d'un soir de sang ("drunk with the vengeance and torment of an evening of blood").
-The performance was the occasion of a split among the actors of the Comédie-Française, and the new theatre in the Palais Royal, established by the dissidents, was inaugurated with Henri VIII (1791), generally recognized as Chénier's masterpiece; Jean Calas, ou l'école des juges ("Jean Calas, or the judges' school") followed in the same year.
+The performance was the occasion of a split among the actors of the Comédie-Française, and the new theatre in the Palais Royal, established by the dissidents, was inaugurated with Henri VIII (1791), generally recognised as Chénier's masterpiece; Jean Calas, ou l'école des juges ("Jean Calas, or the judges' school") followed in the same year.

-In 1792 he produced his Caïus Gracchus, which was even more revolutionary in tone than its predecessors.
-It was nevertheless proscribed in the next year at the instance of the Montagnard deputy Albitte, for the anti-anarchical hemistich Des lois et non du sang ("Laws, and not blood"); Fénelon (1793) was suspended after a few representations; and in 1794 Timoléon, set to Etienne Méhul's music, was also proscribed.
+In 1792, he produced his Caïus Gracchus, which was even more revolutionary in tone than its predecessors.
+Nevertheless, it was banned the following year at the request of Montagnard deputy Albitte, due to the anti-anarchical hemistich Des lois et non du sang ("Laws, and not blood"); Fénelon (1793) was suspended after a few representations; and in 1794 Timoléon, set to Etienne Méhul's music, was also proscribed.
 This piece was played after the Reign of Terror, but the fratricide of Timoléon became the text for insinuations to the effect that by his silence Joseph Chénier had connived at the judicial murder of his brother, André, whom Joseph's enemies alluded to as Abel.

 In fact, after some fruitless attempts to save his brother, variously related by his biographers, Joseph became aware that André's only chance of safety lay in being forgotten by the authorities, and that ill-advised intervention would only hasten the end.
 Joseph Chénier had been a member of the National Convention and had voted for the death of Louis XVI; he belonged to the committees of general security, and of public safety.
 He was, nevertheless, suspected of moderate sentiments, and before the end of the Terror had become a marked man.